TypeFox/monaco-languageclient/README.md

 Again, if you use **monaco-languageclient** make sure you define matching [Overrides instructions](#overrides-instructions) in your local project to override any mismatching **monaco-editor** or **vscode** versions with you dependency tree.

 Ensure **monaco-editor**, **vscode** and **monaco-languageclient** are imported before you do any **monaco-editor** or vscode-api intialization or start using it.
 Please check the [our python language client example](./packages/examples/src/python/client/main.ts) to see how it should be done.

+### Dependency issues: monaco-editor / @codingame/monaco-editor-treemended

+It is recommended to study this chapter first: [NEW with v7: Treemended monaco-editor](#new-with-v7-treemended-monaco-editor).
+If you have mutiple, possibly hundreds of compile errors resulting from missing functions deep in `monaco-editor` or `vscode` then it is very likely your `package-lock.json` or `node_modules` are dirty.
+Remove both and do a fresh `npm install`.
+Always `npm list monaco-editor` is very useful.
+If you see different or errornous versions, then this is an indicator something is wrong.

 ### Volta